 When you’re ready to enjoy a warm Sabbath meal, scoop out the cholent and enjoy with my super doughy gluten-free challah.
 Shabbat Shalom!

 Other Foods to Serve on Shabbat

 When hosting friends for Shabbat, I always serve my cholent and challah, along with a salad.
-Sometimes I serve it with my Greek salad (omit the cheese as Jews do not combine milk and meat in one meal), or this blackened salmon salad (coming soon), although for Shabbat I usually omit the salmon and just enjoy the vegetables and delicious jalapeno lime dressing.
+Sometimes I serve it with my Greek salad (omit the cheese as Jews do not combine milk and meat in one meal), or this blackened salmon salad.
+However, for Shabbat, I usually omit the salmon and enjoy the vegetables and delicious jalapeno lime dressing.